Where Duty Begins

 “N-no. I’m fine,” she replied, hiding the sword she was holding from him.

-The knights snapped to attention.
-All except Jack, who lifted a lazy hand in greeting.
+The knights snapped to attention—all except Jack, who lifted a lazy hand in greeting.

 “That’s why I made sure Hoche wasn’t armed.”

-Edmund’s face turned an even deeper shade of crimson as Jack casually waved him off, then his eyes landed squarely on the silent knight standing nearby.
+Edmund’s face turned a deeper shade of crimson as Jack casually waved him off, then his eyes landed squarely on the silent knight standing nearby.
+“And that man you brought in—Hoche, was it?
+You’ll drag in anything you find, won’t you?
+He’s not some stray dog or cat!”

 Charlotte blinked in surprise.
 Those were prized magical tools—automated, durable, used only for high-level training.